ilovedogs3003/ilovedogs3003.github.io/_projects/1_project.md

 <h6><i>It is important to note that the proper way of constructing a taxonomy of models is to include each additional variable one at a time.
 From there, compare the impact that each variable has on the regression results to better understand their explanatory power.</i></h6>
 <br>
-<h4><b>Let's Visualize It:</b></h4>
+<h4><b>Visualizing It:</b></h4>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/tfa_scatter.png" title="TFA Scatter" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
-I could be verbose here about the implications of students missing more than 20 days (truancy and court involvement usually happens at around 10 days); however, what's important to understand here is that--considering the sample as a whole--there is a slight negative association between the number of absent days and end of year math scores.
+I could be verbose here about the implications of students missing more than 20 days (truancy and court involvement usually happens at around 10 days); however, what is important to understand here is that--considering the sample as a whole--there is a slight negative association between the number of absent days and end of year math scores.
 <div style="height: 4px;"></div>
 In the context of Education Policy, it is <b>crucial</b> to understand how such relationships may differ between schools.
 Knowing where different resources are required allows us to better address educational disparities.
 <div class="row">